OVERVIEW

 - Quit smoking

 Not all shortness of breath is related to flare-ups.
-When in doubt, see your doctor as soon as possible because anxiety, pneumonia and heart disease share this common symptom.
+When in doubt, see your provider as soon as possible because anxiety, pneumonia and heart disease share this common symptom.

 Planning for your well-being